epeake/ModifiedKneserNey/README.md

 ### What's special about my version:

-1)	It has a correction for out-of-vocabulary words, necessary for scoring probabilities with unseen n-grams
+1)	It has a correction for out-of-vocabulary words, necessary for scoring probabilities for unseen n-grams
 2)	It estimates discount values based on training data instead of setting them to a fixed value of the typically used .75
 3)	It is super easy to use